| Milk Ras Stage 3

 One thing I forgot to mention is that because of the

-hoof and mouth
+hoof and mouth disease

 there are not static feeds (they dont want people